wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition.md

 > Note: In SwiftUI, a view's initializer is called every time its parent view is updated and redrawn.
 >
 > The `@StateObject` property wrapper is the safest choice for declaring your `StateContainer` property.
 A `StateObject`'s current value is maintained by SwiftUI between redraws of the parent view.
 In contrast, `@ObservedObject`'s value is not maintained between redraws of the parent view, so it should only be used in scenarios where the view state can be safely recovered every time the parent view is redrawn.
->
-> todo: Move this to wiring up actions section: Regardless of which property wrapper you use, SwiftUI calls your view's initializer many times during your view's lifetime.
-Therefore, _no data or resource impacting actions should be called within the initializer_ of a SwiftUI view to avoid excessive, duplicate data operations.

 ## Displaying the State

 The ``ViewStateRendering`` protocol provides a few properties and functions that help with displaying the current state, accessing the state data, and invoking actions.

 The first of these members is the ``ViewStateRendering/state`` property, which is always set to the current state.

-> todo: Move this to <doc:ModelDefinition> : Note: ``ViewStateRendering/state`` is guaranteed by the state container to be updated on the main thread.
-No thread dispatching is required in either framework.

 As a refresher, the following flow chart expresses the requirements that we wish to draw in the view.